Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 5. Has the right to review the student conduct file including all written information, documents, exhibits, and a list of witnesses who may testify against them at least 24 hours before the Case Resolution Meeting.
 If the respondent fails to review the student conduct file 24 hours before the Case Resolution Meeting then the respondent waives their right to view the student conduct file prior to the Case Resolution Meeting.

-6. Will be informed by the Associate Director for Student Conduct (or designee) of the Case Resolution Board’s membership no less than one week prior to the Case Resolution Meeting.
+6. Will be informed by the Director for Student Conduct (or designee) of the Case Resolution Board’s membership no less than one week prior to the Case Resolution Meeting.
 The student may request a substitute for anyone they believe to be biased.
-To support such a request, the student must provide a written statement that details the basis for the student’s belief of bias sufficient to enable the Associate Director for Student Conduct (or designee) to make a determination.
-The Associate Director for Student Conduct (or designee) will determine whether the substitution should be granted within five calendar days of the request.
-If the Associate Director for Student Conduct (or designee) determines that a substitution is unnecessary, the Coordinator will give the student a written explanation of the basis for that decision.
+To support such a request, the student must provide a written statement that details the basis for the student’s belief of bias sufficient to enable the Director for Student Conduct (or designee) to make a determination.
+The Director for Student Conduct (or designee) will determine whether the substitution should be granted within five calendar days of the request.
+If the Director for Student Conduct (or designee) determines that a substitution is unnecessary, the Coordinator will give the student a written explanation of the basis for that decision.

 7. Will keep the membership of the Case Resolution Board confidential and will not disclose that membership to their witnesses or other members of the campus community.